Chart Color Schemes

 Towradgi is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Towradgi, as per the latest Census, 72.5% of dwellings were houses, with the remaining 27.4% being semi-detached, apartments, or other types.
-This differs from Non-Metro NSW's figures of 58.9% houses and 41.1% other dwellings.
-Home ownership in Towradgi stood at 37.6%, with mortgaged dwellings at 29.5% and rented ones at 32.9%.
-The median monthly mortgage repayment was $2,300, higher than Non-Metro NSW's average of $2,189.
-The median weekly rent in Towradgi was $350, compared to Non-Metro NSW's $400.
-Nationally, Towradgi's mortgage repayments were significantly higher at $2,300 versus Australia's average of $1,863, while rents were lower at $350 compared to the national figure of $375.
+Dwelling structure in Towradgi, as evaluated at the 2016 Census, comprised 72.5% houses and 27.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro NSW had 58.9% houses and 41.1% other dwellings.
+Home ownership in Towradgi was at 37.6%, with mortgaged dwellings at 29.5% and rented dwellings at 32.9%.
+The median monthly mortgage repayment in the area was $2,300, compared to Non-Metro NSW's $2,189.
+The median weekly rent figure was recorded at $350, compared to Non-Metro NSW's $400.
+Nationally, Towradgi's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing